Skip to content

 1856 Fremont-Dayton campaign flag.
 Source: UC Berkeley, Bancroft Library

 Republican luminaries were sent out decrying the Democratic Party’s attachment to slavery and its support of the repeal of the Missouri Compromise.
-The experienced Democrats, knowing the Republican strategy, also targeted these states, running a rough media campaign, while illegally naturalizing thousands of alien immigrants in Pennsylvania.
+The experienced Democrats, knowing the Republican strategy, also targeted these states, running a rough media campaign while illegally naturalizing thousands of alien immigrants in Pennsylvania.
 The campaign was particularly abusive, as the Democrats attacked Frémont’s illegitimate birth and alleged Frémont was Catholic.

 Read the 1856 Republican Party Platform (all 512 pages).
 We suggest you start at page 506 (Dayton Biography) Click Here

-Final quote from the 1856 Republican Platform book about William Lewis Dayton.
+The final quote from the 1856 Republican Platform book about William Lewis Dayton.
 If they only knew!

 1856 – Buchanan Defeats Fremont